 In the movie, Queen's Knight was misheard for Queen's Night.
 Since the name makes no sense, the bad one changed it to Queen of the Night.
 With the other two following the pattern.
 Hilarious in Hindsight now that there is actually a card called "Number 87: Queen of the Night".

 In a flashback, Marik calls Mai "meu caro", Portuguese for "my dear".
 The problem?
 "Meu caro" can be only used with men.
 In Mai's case it should be "minha cara".

 In a later season there is a small joke with a "secret identity" of Yugi's grandpa called Apdnarg Otom, which backwards spell "Grandpa Moto".
 At the end of an episode, this is explained.
 The bad one apparently didn't catch the joke and transliterated, which makes no sense because "grandpa Moto" is "vovô Moto" in the dub.

 In the Danish dub of 5D's, "Satellite" is translated to "Satellitten", which is acceptable enough, though it should actually just be "Satellit".
-On occasions, though, they also translate "Yusei" into "Siger du?", leading one to think they heard it as "do you say?"
+On occasions, though, they also translate "Yusei" into "Siger du?", leading one to think they misheard it as "You say?"

 Early Manga on Indonesia translation is quite misleading during the part when the card games kick in.
 Some of it is pure wrong, some of it is because of the difference in the word structure, such as Infinite Dismissal in Indonesia states that "when your opponent say "attack" instead of "declaring attack" and some card effects being hard to understand with the wording.
 The First opening translates very roughly and is very different when translated back to English.
 Some even changes the word completely from what it's supposed to say.
 Like Anzu causing global warming.